cornell-colab/fetching-data-from-apis/README.md

 # fetching-data-from-apis
 A workshop on fetching data from public APIs &amp; comparison to other scraping/fetching techniques

+*Note: We recommend downloading and using the most recent version of [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) in this workshop.
+Firefox has some great tools for developers, including easy viewing of files in JSON formatting.*

 ## Resources

 [Dog API](https://dog.ceo/dog-api/)